Aleksey Dudukalo: Lukoil Racing Team (2012)

 Dudukalo was retained alongside Tarquini for 2012 with the team now run by Lukoil Racing.
 He had qualified eighth for the Race of Spain when his SEAT León WTCC caught fire in parc ferme.
-He qualified a career best second for the Race of Slovakia and finished in that position in race one behind his team mate to complete a Lukoil Racing Team 1–2, Dudukalo was also the Yokohama Independents' Trophy winner.
+He qualified a career best second for the Race of Slovakia and finished in that position in race one behind his teammate to complete a Lukoil Racing Team 1–2, Dudukalo was also the Yokohama Independents' Trophy winner.
 However race two saw Dudukalo issued with a drive through penalty as all four of his wheels were not on the ground when the five-minute board was shown on the grid.
 He started on pole position for race two of the Race of Austria but was overtaken at the start by the BMWs of Tom Coronel and Stefano D'Aste.
 Dudukalo was one of a few drivers who had to pit during the race for fresh tyres due to punctures.
 He clashed with former SEAT León Eurocup rival Gábor Wéber at the Race of Portugal and went into a gravel trap but both drivers were able to return to the pits.
 He then clashed with ROAL Motorsport's Alberto Cerqui in race two of the Race of Brazil which caused Cerqui to crash into the pit wall.
 At the Race of the United States, having made it through to Q2 he beached his car near the end of the first session and brought the red flags out.
 He was then caught in a pileup at the start of race one which forced him to retire.
 A clash with Mehdi Bennani in the first race of the Race of Japan earned Dudukalo a 30–second post race penalty.
-He was classified fifteenth in the drivers' championship although still some way off his team mate.
+He was classified fifteenth in the drivers' championship although still some way off his teammate.

 Lukoil Lada Sport (2013)

-Dudukalo will race alongside James Thompson at Lukoil Lada Sport in 2013.
-During qualifying for the Race of Italy Dudukalo missed the braking point for the first chicane and collided with his team–mate.
+Dudukalo was signed to race alongside James Thompson at Lukoil Lada Sport for 2013.
+During qualifying for the Race of Italy Dudukalo missed the braking point for the first chicane and collided with his teammate.
 Dudukalo was given a five–place grid drop for race one following the collision with Thompson.
 Lada later withdrew both of their cars prior to the races as neither could be repaired in time to participate.
 The incident put Dudukalo's seat in doubt with the team considering bringing in a replacement driver.
 Prior to the Race of Morocco he was replaced at the team by Mikhail Kozlovskiy.